rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 #### Level 4 -Unlocking the Gate Again!
-##### Skills assesses  : Concentration, Focus, Reaction Time, Quick Thinking
+##### Skills assesses  : Curiosity, Attention to detail

 **Prompt**

 You completed the puzzle and the computer presented you with the exact map location of the treasure.
 But before you could leave to find the treaure, there is a loud slam.
 The gate has closed itself.
 And the computer shuts down.
-You reach near the door and find a similar lock to the one you found at entry.
+You reach near the door, now you have to break it.
+How many times you have to Hit the door to break it ?
 You must solve this to move forward.

-Rules :
-1. For red arrow, press the arrow key same as arrow direction
-2. For blue arrow, press the arrow key same as direction arrow moves
-3. A wrong combination and you are stuck forever inside

 Solve the door code to proceed to the next level